vornne/pw_module_system/name_server/README.txt

 "$" represent commands to run in the shell prompt, and lines starting with "mysql>" represent queries to run in the mysql command line tool.

-First, copy the checkplayer.php and databaseconnect.php files to your web server's document root (or a subdirectory); then edit databaseconnect.php, setting the parameters of the mysql_connect call to the host name of the database server, then the user name and password you want.
+First, copy the pwnameserver directory to your web server's document root;
+then edit private/config.php, setting the desired the host name, user name, password, and table name for the database; the password should be changed, but all the other values can be left as they are.

 Then you need to set up the mysql database: connect as your mysql admin user:

 $ mysql --user=root --password

-Create the database and grant access (user name and password must match what you set in databaseconnect.php):
+Create the database and grant access (values must match what you set in private/config.php):

 mysql> CREATE DATABASE pw_player_names;
 mysql> GRANT ALL ON pw_player_names.* TO 'pw_name_server'@'localhost' IDENTIFIED BY 'mcn345N2iH';